 We had already done a toy purge before Christmas, but this would definitely be the next step if you were doing this at home.
 You may prefer to do it with your child/ren there so they can decide what they'd like to keep and what could be donated or passed onto other family members.
 Or you may find the process easier to do when the children are not there so you can be more ruthless.
 I prefer the latter method!

 I separated the toys into categorized piles so they could be placed back into the baskets in some sort of order.

 As you can see below, these categories included soft toys, balls, building/construction, music, large activity books and 'quiet' book, and the shopping trolley, which holds all kitchen related items such as pots and pans, pretend food etc.

 These two white storage baskets still hold the small board books (which my daughter will probably lose complete interest with soon as she prefers bigger books) and a 'random' box for all those little toys you get but don't have a place for.
 Ours includes walkie talkies, old jewellery, a few dress-ups, finger puppets, kaleidoscopes etc.

 One of the drawers of the TV unit also holds puzzles and games, so everything is quick and easy to access.

 Here's the bookshelf unit today with all the toys organised and contained.
 I still want to add a bit more 'life' to this unit - maybe with books, plants, vases - but find this difficult when it is essentially a toy storage area.
 Decoration happens very slowly at this house, so it's a definite work in progress.
-I decided not to label all the baskets as it's easy to see at a glance what goes where, but I do really like this idea of using luggage tags, so it could still happen!
+I decided not to label all the baskets as it's easy enough to see at a glance what goes where.

 I have a separate area for the kids' craft items, which is where the remainder of the Christmas presents are stored.
 I'll be sharing this organised space next week.